TechNexion-Vision/vizionsdk-opencv/README.md

     ```
     python python/pyvizionsdk_cv.py
     python python/pyvizionsdkcapture.py
+    python python/pyvizionsdk_ehdr.py
     ```

 ## Execution Description

-- VizionOpenCV / pyvizionsdk_cv.py : It's a example for how to get the image by the VizionSDK(or pyvizionsdk) and use OpenCV imshow to display the image.
+- **VizionOpenCV / pyvizionsdk_cv.py** : It's a example for how to get the image by the VizionSDK(or pyvizionsdk) and use OpenCV imshow to display the image.
-- VizionCapture / pyvizionsdkcapture.py : It's a example for how to adjust the brightness by the VizionSDK(or pyvizionsdk) and use OpenCV VideoCapture to capture the image.
+- **VizionCapture / pyvizionsdkcapture.py** : It's a example for how to adjust the brightness by the VizionSDK(or pyvizionsdk) and use OpenCV VideoCapture to capture the image.
+- **VizioneHDR / pyvizionsdk_ehdr.py** : It's a example for how to adjust the eHDR exposure max number by the VizionSDK(or pyvizionsdk) and use OpenCV VideoCapture to capture the image.